HallAstroResearch/PyQSOFit/README.md

 AFTER YOU CHANGE THE CODE YOU WILL NEED TO RERUN THE ABOVE TWO COMMANDS FOR THOSE CHANGES TO TAKE EFFECT.

 AND BE SURE TO MOVE THE EXAMPLE PYTHON NOTEBOOK TO A WORKING DIRECTORY ON YOUR OWN MACHINE BEFORE CHANGING AND RUNNING IT!
-That will avoid it getting overwritten if you download a new version of the software from Github.
+(SEE 'Your own python notebook copy' BELOW)  That will avoid it getting overwritten if you download a new version of the software from Github.

 ### Example Usage